PennLINC/xcp_d/docs/dev_guide.rst

 1. Choose a new version tag, according to the semantic versioning standard.
 2. Modify the CITATION.cff file, updating the version number and release date.
 3. In GitHub's release tool, draft a new release.

+    #.
+Create a new tag.
+Use semantic versioning terminology (e.g., ``1.0.0``).
+        For pre-releases, use release candidate terminology (e.g., ``0.0.12rc1``).
+    #.
+Define a release title.
 The release title should be the same as the new tag (e.g., ``1.0.0``).

-    For pre-releases, use release candidate terminology (e.g., ``0.0.12rc1``) and select the "This is a pre-release" option.
+    #.
+For pre-releases, select the "This is a pre-release" option.
+    #.
+Select the "Generate release notes" button.
+This will create most of the necessary release notes based on ``xcp_d``'s config file.
+    #.
 At the top of the release notes, add some information summarizing the release.

-    Once the release notes have been completed, you can publish the release.
+4. Once the release notes have been completed, you can publish the release.
     This will make the release on GitHub.